Shantanupokale-idfy/katas-learning/architecture.md

 Adding a new kata involves touching 5 distinct files.
 Follow this checklist:

+For each kata add the "Interactive", "Source Code" and "Notes" tabs.

 ### 1. Create the LiveView Module
 **Path:** `lib/elixir_katas_web/live/kata_XX_name_live.ex`